streamlit/docs/content/develop/concepts/architecture/fragments.md

 Here is a comparison between fragments and forms:

 - **Forms** allow users to interact with widgets without rerunning your app.
 Streamlit does not send user actions within a form to your app's Python backend until the form is submitted.
-Widgets within a form can not dynamically update other widgets (in or out of the form) in real time.
+Widgets within a form can not dynamically update other widgets (in or out of the form) in real-time.
 - **Fragments** run independently from the rest of your code.
 As your users interact with fragment widgets, their actions are immediately processed by your app's Python backend and your fragment code is rerun.
-Widgets within a fragment can dynamically update other widgets within the same fragment in real time.
+Widgets within a fragment can dynamically update other widgets within the same fragment in real-time.

-A form batches user input, without interaction between any widgets.
+A form batches user input without interaction between any widgets.
 A fragment immediately processes user input but limits the scope of the rerun.

 ### Fragments vs callbacks

 Here is a comparison between fragments and callbacks:

 - **Callbacks** allow you to execute a function at the beginning of a script rerun.
 A callback is a _single prefix_ to your script rerun.
-- **Fragments** allow you to rerun a portion of script.
+- **Fragments** allow you to rerun a portion of your script.
 Fragment reruns happen at the end of a script rerun.
 A fragment is a _repeatable postfix_ to your script.

 When callbacks render elements to your page, they are rendered before the rest of your page elements.
-When fragments renders elements to your page, they are updated with each fragment rerun (unless they are written to containers outside of the fragment, in which case they accumulate there).
+When fragments render elements to your page, they are updated with each fragment rerun (unless they are written to containers outside of the fragment, in which case they accumulate there).

 ### Fragments vs custom components

 Here is a comparison between fragments and custom components:

-- **Components** are custom frontend code which can interact with the Python code, native elements, and widgets in your Streamlit app.
+- **Components** are custom frontend code that can interact with the Python code, native elements, and widgets in your Streamlit app.
 Custom components extend what’s possible with Streamlit.
 They follow the normal Streamlit execution flow.
 - **Fragments** are parts of your app that can rerun independently of the full app.
-Fragments can be composed of multiple Streamlit elements and widgets or any Python code.
+Fragments can be composed of multiple Streamlit elements, widgets, or any Python code.

 A fragment can include one or more custom components.
 A custom component could not easily include a fragment!